Robert Duvall: Mid-career: 1970–1989

-Duvall continued appearing in films during the 1980s, including the roles of a detective in True Confessions (1981), a disillusioned sportswriter Max Mercy in The Natural (1984) and Los Angeles police officer Bob Hodges in Colors (1988).
+Duvall continued appearing in films during the 1980s, including the roles of a detective in True Confessions (1981), the disillusioned sportswriter Max Mercy in The Natural (1984), and Los Angeles police officer Bob Hodges in Colors (1988).
 He won an Oscar for Best Actor as country western singer Mac Sledge in Tender Mercies (1983).
-Duvall did his own singing, insisting it be added to his contract that he sing the songs himself.
+Duvall did his own singing, insisting it be added to his contract that he sings the songs himself.
 Duvall said, "What's the point if you're not going to do your own [singing]?
 They're just going to dub somebody else?
 I mean, there's no point to that."

 Actress Tess Harper, who co-starred, said Duvall inhabited the character so fully that she only got to know Mac Sledge and not Duvall himself.
 Director Bruce Beresford, too, said the transformation was so believable to him that he could feel his skin crawling up the back of his neck the first day of filming with Duvall.
 Beresford said of the actor, "Duvall has the ability to completely inhabit the person he's acting.
 He totally and utterly becomes that person to a degree which is uncanny."
 Duvall and Beresford did not get along well during the production and often clashed during filming, including one day in which Beresford walked off the set in frustration.